 A Guide To Offset Mortgages: Are They Still A Good Idea?

-With consecutive mortgage rate hikes in the UK, many homeowners are faced with huge hikes in their monthly repayments.
+With mortgage rate hikes in the UK, many homeowners are faced with huge hikes in their monthly repayments.
 If you are thinking of remortgaging and have savings in the bank, it may make sense to consider an offset mortgage - a lesser-known product that could help you save money on your repayments.

 Anyone with a considerable amount of savings may be well served by an offset mortgage, which can result in lower monthly payments and even allow you to pay off your mortgage more quickly.